castlegateit/cgit-wp-contact-form/README.md

 ## Log files ##

 The log file directory is set using the constant `CGIT_CONTACT_FORM_LOG`.
-This should be a complete path to a directory, ideally below the document root. **This is not set by default.** It is up to you to define this constant in your theme or plugin.
+This should be a complete path to a directory, ideally below the document root. **This is not set by default.** It is up to you to define this constant in `wp-config.php`.
 If it is not defined, you will see a warning message at the top of the WordPress admin panel.
 Note that separate forms will write to separate log files in this directory.

 ## Field reference ##